Dingo97/Loldle.net-Guesser/README.md

 ## 📝 License

 This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Dingo97/Loldle.net-Guesser/blob/main/LICENSE) file for details.

 ## 🎇 Acknowledgements